 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 % of intake meetings for expelled youth attended by LEA representative.
 44% of intake meetings for expelled youth have an LEA representative in attendance.
 In 2021-22, 43% of intake meetings for expelled youth have an LEA representative in attendance.
+In 2022-23, 50% of intake meetings for expelled youth have an LEA representative in attendance.
 100% of intake meetings for expelled youth will be attended by an LEA representative.
 Attendance rate of expelled youth attending Tuolumne Learning Center.
 Attendance rate of expelled youth at TLC is approximately 49%.
-In 2021-22, attendance rate of expelled youth at TLC is 85.6% Expelled youth attending TLC will have an attendance rate of 85% % of LEAs participating in PBIS training In 19/20, 66% of LEAs participated in PBIS training.
+In 2021-22, attendance rate of expelled youth at TLC is 85.6% In 2022-23, attendance rate of expelled youth at TLC is 80% Expelled youth attending TLC will have an attendance rate of 85% % of LEAs participating in PBIS training In 19/20, 66% of LEAs participated in PBIS training.
 In 2020/21, PBIS training was not offered.
 In 2021-22, PBIS Training was not offered.
-100% of LEAs will participate in Tier I, Tier II or Tier III of PBIS training % of LEAs participating in training or informational sessions on alternatives to suspension In 20/21, 0% of LEAs attended training or informational meetings on alternatives to suspension.
+In 2022-23, 42% of LEAs participated in PBIS training 100% of LEAs will participate in Tier I, Tier II or Tier III of PBIS training % of LEAs participating in training or informational sessions on alternatives to suspension In 20/21, 0% of LEAs attended training or informational meetings on alternatives to suspension.
 In 2021-22, 25% of LEAs participated in training or informational sessions on alternatives to suspension.
-100% of LEAs will participate in training or attend informational sessions on alternatives to suspension.
+In 2022-23, 75% of LEAs participated in training or informational sessions on alternatives to suspension 100% of LEAs will participate in training or attend informational sessions on alternatives to suspension.

-Action # Title Description Total Funds Contributing 6.1 Meeting Supplies Costs for meeting supplies with parents and probation staff \$2,000.00 Yes 6.2 Positive Behavior Support (PBIS) training Contract with Stanislaus County Office of Education for PBIS training \$7,000.00 No 6.3 Coordinator - Alternative Education Center Salary and benefits to support expelled youth in their transition to and from the school sites and provides trauma informed training for Foster Youth and Low Income students. \$69,599.72 Yes
+Action # Title Description Total Funds Contributing 6.1 Meeting Supplies Costs for meeting supplies with parents and probation staff \$500.00 Yes 6.2 Positive Behavior Support (PBIS) training Contract with Stanislaus County Office of Education for PBIS training \$7,000.00 No 6.3 Coordinator - Alternative Education Center Salary and benefits to support expelled youth in their transition to and from the school sites and provides trauma informed training for Foster Youth and Low Income students. \$69,599.72 Yes

-Action # Title Description Total Funds Contributing
+Action # Title Descrip tion Total Funds Contributing